tomtau/tmkms-light/README.md

 ## Status

-Tendermint KMS Light is still in development (e.g. the SGX signing provider has not yet been signed, so that it could be launched in the production mode).
+Tendermint KMS Light is currently *beta quality*.
 In the future, the work developed in this repository may be upstreamed to the original [tmkms](https://github.com/iqlusioninc/tmkms) repository.